Zedruc/nofu-bot/README.md

+# Nofu Bot v3.5, now supporting vc parties

-# Nofu Bot v3.4 is here!
+Nofu Bot v3.5 is here, and guess what?

-After a few days of trying around theres one new feature making the difference.

-Use `%activity` to show all activity types
+- It has a COMPLETE recode.

+- VC-Commands are here 😎
+`%play`
+`%skip`
+`%stop`
+`%queue`

+Hop in vc with some friends and listen to your favorite songs!

 # Commands